 - How many servers do you need?
-Decide how many servers you need for your implementation. - How many logical servers and SAS Application Server contexts do you need?
-Decide which logical servers and SAS Application Server contexts will contain your server definitions.
+Decide how many servers you need for your implementation. - How many logical servers and SAS Application Servers do you need?
+Decide which logical servers and SAS Application Servers will contain your server definitions.

 To set up a server with a COM connection, you must plan and set up metadata for the servers.
 You must plan and define the servers that you will use to process client requests.